 It is believed that in certain circumstances, it may be desired to have a main incision of limited length and a secondary incision of even smaller length.
 The secondary incision may be a portal or stab wound.
 A cutting tool may be moved through the secondary incision.
-An implant may 5 be moved through the main incision.
+An implant may be 5 moved through the main incision.

 Once the incision has been made, a patella in a knee portion of the patient may be offset to one side of its normal position.
-When the patella is offset, an inner side of the patella faces inward toward the end portions of a femur and 10 tibia.
-If desired, the patella can be cut and realigned in situ, with minimal or no subluxation.
-Additionally, the cutting and/or realignment can be done while the knee is in flexion, which is the natural position, rather than extension.
+When the patella is offset, an inner side of the patella faces inward toward the end portions of a femur and tibia.

-Although any one of many known surgical procedures 15 may be undertaken through the limited incision, down sized instrumentation for use in the making of cuts in a femur and/or tibia may be moved through or part way through the incision.
-The down sized instrumentation may be smaller than implants to be positioned in the knee portion of the 20 patient.
-The down sized instrumentation may have opposite ends which are spaced apart by a distance which is less than the distance between lateral and medial epicondyles on a femur or tibia in the leg of the patient.
+Although any one of many known surgical procedures may be undertaken through the limited incision, down sized instrumentation for use in the making of cuts in a femur and/or tibia may be moved through or part way through the incision.
+The down sized instrumentation may be smaller than implants to be positioned in the knee portion of the patient.
+The down sized instrumentation may have opposite ends which are spaced apart by a distance which is less than the distance between lateral and medial epicondyles on a 20 femur or tibia in the leg of the patient.

-It is contemplated that the down sized instrumentation 25 may have cutting tool guide surfaces of reduced length.
+It is contemplated that the down sized instrumentation may have cutting tool guide surfaces of reduced length.
 The length of the cutting tool guide surfaces may be less than the length of a cut to be made on a bone.
-A cut on a bone in the patient may be completed using previously cut surfaces as a guide for the cutting tool.
+A cut on a bone in the patient 25 may be completed using previously cut surfaces as a guide for the cutting tool.

-It is contemplated that at least some, if not all, cuts on a bone may be made using light or other electromagnetic radiation, such as infrared radiation, directed onto the bone as a guide.
-The light directed onto the bone may be in the form of a three dimensional image.
-The light directed onto 35 the bone may be a beam along which a cutting or milling tool is moved into engagement with the bone.
+It is contemplated that at least some, if not all, cuts on a bone may be made using light directed onto the bone as a guide.
+The light directed onto the bone may be in the form of 30 a three dimensional image.
+The light directed onto the bone may be a beam along which a cutting tool is moved into engagement with the bone.

 There are several different orders in which cuts may be made on bones in the knee portion of the leg of the patient.
-It is believed that it may be advantageous to make the 40 patellar and tibial cuts before making the femoral cuts.
+It 35 is believed that it may be advantageous to make the patellar and tibial cuts before making the femoral cuts.

 There are many different reasons to check ligament balancing in a knee portion of the leg of a patient.
-Ligament balancing may be checked while the knee portion of the leg of the patient is flexed and the foot of the patient is below 45 the support surface on which the patient is disposed.
+Ligament balancing may be checked while the knee portion of the leg of the patient is flexed and the foot of the patient is below the support surface on which the patient is disposed.
 Flexion and extension balancing of ligaments may be checked by varying the extent of flexion of the knee portion of the leg of the patient.
-In addition, rotational stability of the ligaments may be checked by rotating the lower portion of the 50 leg of the patient about its central axis.
+In addition, rotational stability of the ligaments may 45 be checked by rotating the lower portion of the leg of the patient about its central axis.
 Balancing of ligaments may also be checked by moving the foot of the patient sideways, rotating the lower portion of the leg of the patient, and/or moving the foot anteriorly or posteriorly.